Blog

 What should my SCOBY look like when the kombucha is finished?

 A bad SCOBY will smell and look mouldy or black/rotten.
-If this has happened your brew is not safe, please throw it out, get a new SCOBY and start again, carefully following the instructions.
+If this has happened your brew is not safe, please throw it out, get a new kombucha SCOBY and start again, carefully following the instructions.

 Please find examples of the physical variations you can see in a normal SCOBY below.